sir-dunxalot/ember-tooltips/README.md

   triggerTooltipTargetEvent($(this), 'mouseenter');

-  /* Now the user has interacted with the target, so the tooltip should be visible... */
+  /* Now the user has interacted with the target, so the tooltip should be rendered... */

   assertTooltipRendered(assert);
 });